oharashane/shane.oharaspace.com/resume.md

 * Studied buffer overflows, sql injection, rootkits, and network scanners
 * Went to Black Hat and Defcon in 2006 and stood up when they asked everyone who worked for the gov't to rise
 * PT (Physical Training) leader
-* President of the Airman Council in our org; we threw some fun events and helped out the younger enlisted members adjust to military life
+* President of the Airman Council in our org; we threw some fun events and helped the younger enlisted members adjust to military life
-* Twice Division "Airman of the Year" award: 2005, 2006
+* Twice recipient of Division "Airman of the Year" award: 2005, 2006

-## Technical skills
+## 🥷 Technical skills
-* Primarily web applications and API backends
+* Primarily web applications, API backends, and writing small tools for automating the manual stuff
+* Unit tests, Integration tests, UI tests
 * Some Python, Java, and JavaScript, but mostly C#/.NET (_the modern stuff, not the old Framework stuff!_)
-* Very comfortable with Linux development but I'm no sysadmin
+* Very comfortable developing on Linux but I'm no sysadmin
-* Also comfortable with Kubectl, helm, docker technologies, and I'm also familiar with how complex those architectures can get
+* Somewhat comfortable with Kubectl, helm, docker technologies, and I'm also familiar with how complex those architectures can get

-## More about me
+## 🤓 More about me
 * Patent in 2021: [Partial perceptual image hashing for invoice deconstruction](https://patents.google.com/patent/US20210110447A1/en)
 * Military Service: US Air Force Computer Programmer 3C0X2.
 Enlisted Senior Airman E-4 rank.
 Had TS/SCI clearance but it *expired* in 2012
 * Education: Bachelor's Degree in [Computer Science from Park University](https://www.park.edu/academics/explore-majors-programs/information-computer-science-degree/).
 Started my degree at Texas A&M, but then joined the Air Force, where I finished my degree at Park